Opinion | Stephen Miller’s shadow war against the Biden agenda, explained

 This is the rub of the issue, and it’s almost never discussed: For now, there is no alternative to holding migrant children, because releasing them would put them in more danger.
 The question then becomes how to do this.

-We want ORR to take in the migrant children very soon after their arrival, because ORR is run by Health and Human Services rather than an enforcement agency.
+We want ORR to take in the migrant children very soon after their arrival, because ORR is run by the Department of Health and Human Services rather than an enforcement agency.

 “We can’t just release them,” Young told me, because they’re “incredibly vulnerable” in a “strange country.”
 Instead, Young said, “you have to provide them with appropriate care.”